Nextiva / Blog / Customer Experience

 Proactive Support vs. Reactive Support

-Below are a few examples of proactive care.
+Below are a few examples of proactive customer service.
 These are good food for thought to design tactics customized to your business case:

 • Send proactive updates about order delays or outages: This keeps the customer informed and empowers them to be patient rather than panicking on the customer service front.